We may earn income from links in this post. Please read this Disclosure for details.

 Whether you enjoy tapas in the world’s oldest restaurant or witness a performance of fiery flamenco, Seville, the capital of Andalusia is a sensory slideshow.
 Its palace of Alcázar, constructed in 1540, is the oldest royal palace still in use in Europe and is so picturesque its sumptuous gardens represented the royal kingdom of Dorne for the 5th season of HBO’s Game of Thrones.

-For me, beyond the sights, a highlight of Seville was a Luxury Gold horse and carriage ride at sunset through leafy Parque Maria Luisa.
+For me, beyond the sights, a highlight of visiting Seville was a Luxury Gold horse and carriage ride at sunset through leafy Parque Maria Luisa.
 Although I’ve taken horse and carriage rides throughout the world, this one was truly special.

 The experience began with pick-up at our hotel, the Melia Sevilla.
 A hallmark of the Luxury Gold collection is its hotels, each selected for its special combination of location, character, amenities and service.
 And the Hotel Melia Sevilla didn’t disappoint.
 It’s located next to Parque Maria Luisa, a vast green space donated by Princess Maria Luisa de Orleans to the city from the grounds of the Palacio de San Telmo.